ticketmaster/react-native-ticketmaster-ignite/README.md

 - `getToken`
 - `isLoggedIn`

+If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is for only for iOS.
+In your JavaScript methods to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
+For iOS the get token and refresh token logic are seperate.
+For more about `refreshToken()` See [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#refresh-token)

 #### useIgnite

 To handle authentication in a React Native app you can either use the Accounts SDK module mentioned above directly or you can use the `useIgnite` hook.